 D stands for DELIVERY; testing, quality, packaging, and delivery requirements

 Flexible metal hose assemblies come in a variety of sizes.
-Typically the smallest sizes starts at 1/4″ ID and goes as big as 12″ ID.
+In Particular the smallest sizes starts at 1/4″ ID and goes as big as 12″ ID.
 The smaller the size the higher the pressure rating.
-The opposite goes for larger sizes where the larger the size the lower the pressure rating.
+However the opposite goes for larger sizes where the larger the size the lower the pressure rating.

 The reason flexible metal hose assemblies are widely used in a variety of industries is because of the extreme temperature range they can perform well in.
 For example a cryogenic application like liquid hydrogen or oxygen transfer hoses where temperatures can get down to -320°F.